kumbulanit/t-sql/sql trainning/untitled/module 2/Module2_Exercises.md

 ### 2.2 Complex Predicates (6 points each)

 **Question 2.2.1**: Write a query with complex predicate logic to find employees who meet ALL of these criteria:
-- Hired after 2020 OR have salary > $80,000
+- Hired after 2020 OR have BaseSalary > $80,000
 - Work in departments with budget > $200,000
 - Either have no middle name OR their title contains "Director"
 - Are currently active

 **Question 2.2.2**: Create a query using EXISTS to find departments where:
-- At least one employee earns more than the department's average salary
+- At least one employee earns more than the department's average BaseSalary
 - At least one project is assigned to department employees
 - The department budget is justified by employee productivity